zieglerh/workshop-keeper/replit.md

 - **Email Events**: Automated notifications for item borrowing, purchases, and new user registrations
 - **Configurable User Notifications**: Database-driven notification templates system with admin management interface
 - **Intelligent Price Calculator**: Automatic price-per-unit calculation based on total purchase cost and quantity in add item form
+- **Automatic Image Download**: URLs entered in image fields are automatically downloaded and stored locally for offline access

 The application is designed to run efficiently on Replit's infrastructure with secure username/password authentication and admin-controlled user registration.